This is a guide for potential members of a club, as well as new club owners.

 Pick a theme and purpose.
 One club I know of found a club area on a mountainside and picked a Greek Mythology theme.
 My own club is supposed to be a village of friendly traders who live in the jungle.
 Others focus on breeding, or competitions.
 One really awesome club has a knightly theme with some really cool quests.
 So if you know what you most like doing, and you have some special interest that can be turned into a theme, that will lead to a cohesive club that is a pleasure to come to, and return to again and again.

 Think Ahead With Building Placement Keep in mind that new people will want things to be easy to find.
 You may want to group all your stores in one place, your horse facilities in another, and your services still somewhere else.
 You may want to create a ring of buildings around a clear area, or along a path.
 You may want to create streets.
-Keep in mind that it’s pretty hard to build more than one or two lamp posts, and those are usually good to guide people to important places.
+Keep in mind that it’s pretty hard to build more than one or two lamp posts, so save those for important places.
 For instance, I have a lamp post near my horse traders, that also shows the way to the vet and the trainers, and another lamp post near my competition area.
+You can also use trees and other plants to add interest and draw the eye where you want it.
+I have planted a huge flower near the closest cave entrance to my club, so people will look over there and see it.

 Name things!
 If you have names for various land forms around your club, use them.
 If you build a directional sign, for example, and want to point to a nearby mountain, you could say “this way to Blue Peak.”
 When setting destinations for your Wagon, you don’t have to list the destination plainly, like “plains biome” or “mesa and sandstone.”
 Why not make it immersive by listing them as “Sunlit Plains” or “Rattling Gulch.”
 Of course, if it’s really hard to guess, you may want to put a sign nearby explaining what everything actually is.